raspberrypilearning/sleep-tracker/en/step_5.md

 --- /task ---

-When a `call zZ` block is executed, it calls the code in the `zZ function` to run.
+When a `call zZ` block is executed, it calls the code in the `function zZ` to run.

 Here are the blocks that have changed in this step: